nikmish1/nikmish1/README.md

 ## About Me
 With experience in software engineering, I bring a unique combination of discipline, strategic vision, and technical prowess to the programming world.
-My passion lies in developing software solutions that are scalable and make life easy for people.
+My passion lies in developing scalable software solutions that make life easy for people using them.

 <hr/>